postmodernistx/career-advice-for-juniors/README.md

 34. Remove common skills, like "MS Office" or "typing on a keyboard".
 35. I will read your resume first, then your cover letter.
 But the cover letter _will_ be the one convincing me to call (or e-mail) you.
 36. Type out your (well-selected) GitHub/LinkedIn links so, if the recruitment system doesn't support clicking inside web-embedded PDFs, it's easy for the recruiter to visit your GitHub/LinkedIn profile.
+37. Do some research (but don't stalk)!
+Address it to the company, find out who's the hiring manager (and LinkedIn doesn't make that too hard).
+You'll be able to get a personal touch/advantage easily.

 ## On rejection